 The right packs for a packed itinerary.

 Whether you fly to Barcelona or drive or take a train – or even a cruise – SWISSGEAR 7621 luggage set has the space and functionality to accommodate your needs.
-The carry-on luggage as well as the 25” and 29” cases boast durable padded grab handles, locking telescopic lift handles and 360-degree wheels that afford easy maneuverability no matter your mode of transportation.
+The carry-on luggage as well as the 25” and 29” inch suitcases boast durable padded grab handles, locking telescopic lift handles and 360-degree wheels that afford easy maneuverability no matter your mode of transportation.
 Inside, elastic clothing straps, a separate wet bag, large mesh side pouches can securely carry all your necessities – and more.

 If you seek a special backpack for your digital devices, however, look no further than SWISSGEAR 6758 ScanSmart TSA Laptop Backpack.
 The zipped mesh pockets keep your items safe, while the Airflow Technology on the back panel keep you comfortable and sweat-free.
+It’s the perfect bag for a travel adventure around town, while still having room to get a few souvenirs.

 When it comes to protection and security, these should extend to your travel documents as well.
 The SWISSGEAR RFID cover shields your passport from the tear and wear of airport and border-crossing checks.
 It is a smart thing to have.
 So is the SWISSGEAR Worldwide Adaptor Plug.
 No matter whether you come to Barcelona from across the Atlantic Ocean or from Eastern Europe or Asia, you will need it.
 The safety lock and the surge protector are welcome features.